openstack/operations-guide/doc/ops-guide/source/ch_ops_customize.rst

 Framework <http://pythonpaste.org/do-it-yourself-framework.html>`_.
-Because of the swift project's use of this framework, you are able to add features to a project by placing some custom code in a project's pipeline without having to change any of the core code.Paste frameworkPythonswift swift middlewareObject Storage customization ofcustomization Object StorageDevStack customizing Object Storage (swift)
+Because of the swift project's use of this framework, you are able to add features to a project by placing some custom code in a project's pipeline without having to change any of the core code.

 Imagine a scenario where you have public access to one of your containers, but what you really want is to restrict access to that to a